nicklockwood/ShapeScript/Help/expressions.md

 :------------- | :--------------------
-and            | Compares two values and returns `true` if they are both true or             | Compares two values and returns `true` if either one is true
+and            | Compares two values and returns `true` if they are both true or             | Compares two values and returns `true` if either one is true not            | Returns `false` if the expression to the right is true, and `true` if it's false

 <br>